 Many businesses anticipate that incentives will draw in new shoppers, but that’s not the only place you can shine.
 By targeting existing customers, you’re far more likely to foster loyalty and see continued sales, putting the money saved through a consumer incentive program back into your pockets.

-When offering rebate incentives, consider utilizing other promotions, like sales or future savings opportunities, so that customers are motivated to spend their incentive dollars with you – not somewhere else.
+When offering rebate incentives, consider utilizing other promotions like sales or future savings opportunities.
+This way customers are motivated to spend their incentive dollars with you, not somewhere else.
 Whether you provide a prepaid store card, a check, or physical branded bonus items, your business will be best served by an approach that fosters future spending.

 A rebate isn’t like a coupon that just anyone can use.
-Instead, customers will need to meet specific criteria and provide personal information, like names, addresses, phone numbers, and email addresses, to receive their incentives.
+Instead, customers will need to meet specific criteria and provide personal information–such as names, addresses, phone numbers, and email addresses, to receive their incentives.
 What you do with this information, however, is up to you.

-Instead of simply allowing your incentive processor to use any information gathered for their own purposes, take advantage of the opportunity to collect – and utilize – customer data to promote your in-house marketing efforts.
-For example, urging customers to opt in to E-mail marketing campaigns and social media subscriptions can help you easily expand your marketing reach to a proven audience.
+Taking advantage of the opportunity to collect and utilize customer data.
+You’ll be surprised how much it will promote your in-house marketing efforts.
+For example, urging customers to opt in to e-mail marketing campaigns and social media subscriptions can help you easily expand your marketing reach to a proven audience.